docs/tools/ — Tool profiles

 Task Rank 1 Rank 2 Rank 3

-bugfix (near-maturity) ecc bmad pure
+bugfix (near-maturity) claudekit ecc pure

 Observed failure modes

-Cross-cutting patterns from reading the transcripts (see ../analysis/skill-and-hook-patterns.md for the deep dive):
+Cross-cutting patterns from reading the transcripts:

 How to read these profiles